The Commonplace

 0.05

 The authors propose a conceptual optimisation framework emphasizing three pillars: digital integration (tech stack & data), collaboration (processes & governance), and continuous improvement (metrics, feedback loops).
-Other positive high framework components (no direct empirical outcome; intended to improve ISP implementation)
+Other positive framework components (no direct empirical outcome; intended to improve ISP implementation)

 0.09

 ISP is relevant across multiple sectors (FMCG, manufacturing, retail) but outcomes and capabilities are heterogeneous by firm size and legacy IT footprint.
-Firm Productivity mixed medium heterogeneity in ISP outcomes across sectors and firm characteristics
+Firm Productivity mixed heterogeneity in ISP outcomes across sectors and firm characteristics

 n=5